a bass

 As is plain in these pictures, this sitka spruce has a rather pronounced flame in the grain.
 That is already making the work interesting, as the tools want to bite into the waves in the grain where with a plainer spruce they cut almost effortlessly smooth surfaces.
 Carving and scraping this wood smooth will be a challenge.

 For those wondering about the extra-long cut out in the upper belly and the hole just beneath - that's part of my removable/adjustable neck mechanism.
 Some pictures will appear before much longer, showing how that looks in the upper block.
 For now, know that the hole is lined with a tapered 'bearing' of lignum vitae, something echoed in the upmost back, and all through the upper block to guide the main part of the adjustment mechanism.
 This is a tremendously tough wood often used for high-wear tasks, such as guiding the blades of large-scale bandsaw mills, or in the 19th century as linings for steamship propeller shafts.
-In addition to being very durable, this wood is more waxy than most, if not all woods, and is thus self-lubricating.
-Typically those steamship shaft bearings lasted as long as the propellers.
+In addition to being very durable, this wood is more waxy than most and is thus self-lubricating.
+Typically those steamship shaft bearings lasted as long as the boats.

 My boy Haru sometimes watches me work... though at just about 8 months old he doesn't have a lot of patience for luthiery.
 If you look behind the C bout - the belly here being carved out on the inside - he's the little face in the distance.